-Daria meets Black Mirror in this surreal animated short film
+Daria meets sci-fi in this surreal animated short film

-Filmmaker Margot Bowman nods to the 90s alt feminist hero and Charlie Brooker’s dystopian TV show in this new, honest short film – premiered here
+Filmmaker Margot Bowman nods to the 90s alt feminist hero and sci-fi for a new, honest short film – premiered here

-Sex and politics aren’t the most attractive of bedfellows, but, in Margot Bowman’s world, their impact on one another is undeniable.

-In an animated short film commissioned by Channel 4’s Random Acts initiative, titled Sommer of Hate, Bowman takes us back to Summer 2016 (I know, frightening – stay with us).
-It follows a woman named Sommer and her dog Ego as they leave their homeland in the midst of a Brexit-like crisis.
+In an animated short film titled Sommer of Hate, commissioned by Channel 4’s Random Acts initiative, Margot Bowman takes us back to Summer 2016 (I know, frightening – stay with us) and follows a woman named Sommer and her dog Ego as they leave their homeland in the midst of a Brexit-like crisis.
 Feeling increasingly alienated, Sommer and Ego go to stay with a man who lives in a place that screams freedom, diversity, and open-mindedness (think post-Berlin Wall Berlin) that Sommer met on the internet.
-However, all doesn’t go as planned, and Bowman crosses 90s alt feminist hero Daria with Charlie Brooker’s Black Mirror for a full dystopian fallout.
+However, all doesn’t go as planned, and Bowman crosses 90s alt feminist hero Daria with sci-fi for a full dystopian fallout.

 Bowman says, “Sommer of Hate is inspired by my own experiences over the last six months where Brexit, Trump etc. have shifted the status quo to a place where xenophobia, isolationism and a lack of empathy are often accepted as the new normal.”